This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 He raised his fist in an attempt to liven the buggers up, which yielded nothing.
 There were a few whimpers of hooray and a clap here and there but it wasn’t an audience to write home about, or anywhere for that matter.
 It was a tad inappropriate.
 I should have used a different gesture, perhaps, he thought, I always complicate these things.

 The king gave up and sat down.
-At any rate, he was glad he’d gotten it off his chest, however bored the recipients of his speech seemed, not that it mattered anymore.
-As king, sometimes you had to do things just because they had to be done, and not worry about the reaction it would bring about.
+At any rate, he was glad he’d gotten it off his chest, nevermind how bored the recipients of his speech seemed, not that it mattered anymore.
+As the king, sometimes you had to do things just because they had to be done and not worry about the reaction it would bring about.
 Now that he’d said what he needed to say, he could get positively mellow; it was hard work breaking the mould.

 ernbelle: When I first started this story I was a little unsettled by all of the information that appears in the prologue, and wasn't sure if I would continue.
 However, I am very glad I did.
 The plot was very well thought out and really interesting.
 There were not any page breaks or markers to acknowledge ...

 jessiehs: This book had me hooked from the very beginning.
 To be honest, I wasn't sure I would like it based on the description, but I was very wrong.
 The way he overcame all of his childhood challenges and managed to help others was great.
 There were so many times the story had me on the edge of my seat. ...

 JWalker: I loved this story from start to finish!
 It flows at a really nice pace and the story world feels so real.
 The fight sequences are a treat especially when Isanfyre is training to become a warrior.
 I found the names really cool and thankfully easy to pronounce.
 Personally I have always struggled w...